ansible/tower-cli/README.md

                                 --extra-vars="@filename.yml"
 ```

-Also note that you may not combine multiple sources when modifying
+You may not combine multiple sources when modifying a job template.
+Whitespace
-a job template.
-Whitespace can be used in strings like
- `--extra-vars="a='white space'" `, and list-valued parameters can be sent
+can be used in strings like `--extra-vars="a='white space'" `, and list-valued
-as JSON or YAML, but not key=value pairs.
+parameters can be sent as JSON or YAML, but not key=value pairs.
 For instance,
-`--extra-vars="a: [1, 2, 3, 4, 5]" ` will send the parameter
+`--extra-vars="a: [1, 2, 3, 4, 5]" ` will send the parameter "a" with that list
-"a" with that list as its value.
+as its value.

 #### SSL warnings